 Note: The Store passwords using reversible encryption security setting should always be disabled.
 Storing passwords using reversible encryption is essentially the same as storing plaintext versions of the passwords.
 For this reason, this policy should never be enabled unless application requirements outweigh the need to protect password information.

 d.
 Double-click on each of the policies and set the values according to your entries in the table above.
-When done, your configuration should look like the following:

 Step 4: Configure the Account Lockout Policy security settings.